 - Make sure to click Live instead of Sandbox in the top right corner of the app.

 - In the Live API Credentials section, you’ll see your PayPal account email, Client ID, and Secret (aka API) key.
-Again, if you do not have a PayPal business account, this information will not be shown.
+If you do not have a PayPal business account, this information will not be shown.
 Click the Show button to reveal and copy the Secret API key.

-- Return to Settings > Payouts in your school admin.
-Click on the Switch button to use the custom PayPal payment gateway and copy this information into the Accept PayPal Payments section.
+- Return to Settings > Payments in your school admin.
+Click the Switch button to use the custom PayPal payment gateway and copy this information into the Accept PayPal Payments section.

 - Click Save and you’re done.

 In order to use Stripe as a custom payment gateway, you'll have to meet the following requirements:

 - Be on the Professional plan or higher

 - Ensure that Stripe is available in your country

 - Do not have Teachable Payments enabled

 If you are able to set up a Stripe account, complete this process to set up Stripe as a custom payment gateway for your school: